emacs-compat/compat/README.md

 COMPATibility Library for Emacs
 ===============================
-Find here the source for compat.el, a forwards-compatibility library for (GNU) Emacs Lisp, versions 24.4 and newer.
+This is the source of compat.el, the forwards-compatibility library for (GNU) Emacs Lisp, versions 24.4 and newer.
 The intended audience are package developers that are interested in using newer developments, without having to break compatibility.

 For information on how to use Compat, please consult the [manual].
-The latest state of development can be found in the [snapshot version].
+The latest state of development can be found in the [snapshot version] of the manual.

 [manual]:
     https://elpa.gnu.org/packages/doc/compat.html